talesaraujo/models-api-challenge/README.md

 ## How to run this project
 First off, you must have [Python](https://www.python.org/) 3 installed.
 [Here](https://www.python.org/downloads) you can find links to the latest builds for your operating system.

-In order to manage dependencies and virtual environments, I recommend using [`pipenv`](https://pypi.org/project/pipenv) if you intend to modify/provide improvements to the code, although `pip` will also work if you chose to do so.
+In order to manage dependencies and virtual environments, I recommend using [`pipenv`](https://pypi.org/project/pipenv) if you intend to modify/provide improvements to the code, although `pip` will also work if you choose to do so.
 Switch to the project directory and install all the requirements afterwards:
 ```sh
 pip install -r requirements.txt